run-x/opta-docs/content/en/docs/Getting started/_index.md

 ## Installation
 Check out the [Installation instructions](/docs/installation).

+Make sure, your AWS credentials are configured in the terminal for the AWS account you will use in this exercise.

 ## Environment creation
 In this step we will create an environment (example staging, qa, prod) for your organization.
 For this we need to create an `opta.yml` file which defines the environment.